blockscout/blockscout/PULL_REQUEST_TEMPLATE.md

 ### Bug Fixes

 *Things you changed that fix bugs.
-If a fixes a bug, but in so doing adds a new requirement, removes code, or requires a database reset and reindex, the breaking part of the change should be added to Incompatible Changes below also.*
+If it fixes a bug, but in so doing adds a new requirement, removes code, or requires a database reset and reindex, the breaking part of the change should be added to Incompatible Changes below also.*

 ### Incompatible Changes